At What Age Do You Stop Paying Alimony in California

 Two Types of Spousal Support

-Temporary spousal support can be requested by either spouse as soon as the family law case is filed.
-The purpose of the support is to help a spouse meet monthly expenses during the process of divorce.
-A judge looks at both the needs of the spouse with less money and the ability to pay for the spouse with more financial resources.
+Temporary spousal support can be requested by either spouse when the family law case is filed.
+The purpose of the support is to help a spouse meet monthly expenses during the divorce process.
+A judge looks at the spouse's needs with less money and the ability to pay for the spouse with more financial resources.

 Most courts use a formula as a starting point to determine the temporary spousal support award.
 In the calculation, 40% of the higher earner’s net monthly income minus 50% of the lower earner’s net monthly income.
 Being awarded temporary alimony does not guarantee a post-divorce award.